Azure/az-vmware-cli/README.md

-#  Azure VMWare Solution by Virtustream Extension
+#  Azure VMware Solution by Virtustream Extension

-The Azure CLI extension for Azure VMWare Solution by Virtustream is an extension for Azure CLI 2.0.
+The Azure CLI extension for Azure VMware Solution by Virtustream is an extension for Azure CLI 2.0.

 ## Install
 You can download the latest extension from the [releases](https://github.com/virtustream/azure-vmware-virtustream-cli-extension/releases) page.
 Is a python whl file that can be downloaded and then installed with `az extension add`, for example: